npapapietro/slitherAI/README.md

 ## Running

 * Navigate to the SlitherTrainer directory and run `python -m src --server`
 * Navigate to the SlitherPlayer directory and run `dotnet run`
 * Watch it play
+Note: Because of how dotnet runs, C\# is setup to run from `dotnet run` not from an executable at the moment

 ## Training